hackclub/sprig-hardware/README.md

+# This repository has been deprecated.
+This project is now maintained at https://github.com/hackclub/sprig/tree/main/hardware

 ## The Sprig Console

 You can find KiCAD 6 files for the PCB of Sprig, a BOM, and CAD models for the acrylic back covers here.